John A Waller

 How Long Does A Company Voluntary Arrangement Process Take?

 The first stage of achieving a CVA.
-The insolvency practitioner drafts a CVA for approval of the company’s creditors and the Court.
+The insolvency practitioner drafts a CVA for approval by the company’s creditors and the Court.
 Then the as yet not approved proposal is presented to the Court before the creditors’ meeting.

 CVA – How long does a Company Voluntary Arrangement process last?